Hostile Takeover

 Core Temp: 46.2C

 J felt hot.
-When J moved her head back to the shoulder, Uzi grabbed her hair, expression shifting between an annoying glare and something pleading.
+When J moved her head back to the oily shoulder, Uzi grabbed her hair, expression shifting between an annoying glare and something pleading.

 Please answer me.”